Clarkston, Washington: Port

 The Port of Clarkston is home to one of the largest cranes on a navigable waterway east of Portland.
 Agriculture is a major industry in the area and the port handles a lot of barge traffic carrying grains.
 The paper company Clearwater Paper Corporation transports wood chips and sawdust via barges for use at a Lewiston manufacturing plant.
 Due to its inland location on the Snake River, the port handles goods headed out to Portland-Vancouver, and inland to distributors upstream.

 The port's marina has accommodations for personal boats and yachts, many of which travel through the nearby Hells Canyon.

 Education

 K–12

 There are four public elementary schools in Clarkston: Parkway Elementary School, Grantham Elementary School, Heights Elementary School, and Highland Elementary School, which serve grades K–6.
 In addition, there is one middle school, Lincoln Middle School, which serves grades 7–8.

-Clarkston also has one four-year high school for grades 9–12, Charles Francis Adams High School.
-The school has a population of 800–850 students, with over 100 staff members.
-It has a library, a football field, a performing arts stage, and a tennis court.
+Clarkston has one four-year high school, Charles Francis Adams High School, more commonly known as Clarkston High School.
+Its enrollment for grades 9–12 is approximately 700, with over 100 staff members.
+Campus facilities include a library, football field, performing arts stage, and a tennis court.

 Clarkston is also home to Holy Family Catholic School, serving grades K–8.

 Higher education

 Opportunities for higher education within city limits are limited.
 Walla Walla Community College (est. 1967) includes a branch campus in Clarkston that serves the area.
+Just across the Snake River in west Lewiston is Lewis–Clark State College, a four-year public college.
+To the north on the Palouse are the states' land grant universities: Washington State University in Pullman and the University of Idaho in Moscow.